Explore as a

 The fundamental research projects selected for funding this year respond to a huge range of nationally and internationally important challenges.
 They will generate vital knowledge and contribute to the development of advanced skills and capability in New Zealand.

-This year, one large, interdisciplinary project receives a Marsden Fund Council Award – the fourth to be conferred since the award was established in 2018.
+This year, one large, interdisciplinary project receives a Marsden Fund Council Award – the fifth to be conferred since the award was established in 2018.
 An international team led by Professor Elaine Reese (Ōtākou Whakaihu Waka University of Otago), Professor Justin O’Sullivan (Waipapa Taumata Rau University of Auckland) and Professor Vincent Reid (Te Whare Wānanga o Waikato University of Waikato), aims to address declining academic achievement and wellbeing among schoolchildren in Aotearoa New Zealand via an ambitious longitudinal study.
 The team has been awarded $1 million (ex GST) per year for the next three years for this research, which has potential to revolutionise childhood education on an international scale.

 The Marsden Fund is awarding 69 Standard grants to established research leaders and their teams.
 Just over a third of the grants conferred this year are Fast-Start awards, designed to support exceptional early-career researchers to develop independence and advance their careers.
 Altogether, $75.82 million (excluding GST) is being invested in research across the three award categories.